fossisawesome/firmium-docs/src/content/settings.md

 ### Bit-perfect Audio

 On by default.
 Reopens the audio output device at each track's native sample rate when possible, so the file plays without being resampled.
 May cause a brief click when the sample rate changes between tracks.
-See [Queue & Playback](/queue-playback).
+On Linux with PipeWire, the system's audio server may still resample to its own fixed rate downstream — see [Troubleshooting](/troubleshooting) if the output rate doesn't seem to change.

+## Downloads

+### Download Format

+Sets the file format used when you download a track, album, single, EP, or playlist track to your local library (see [Library Basics](/library-basics)).
+Choices are **Original** (the file exactly as stored on your server, no conversion), **MP3**, **FLAC**, **WAV**, or **Opus**.
+Defaults to Original.
+If your server can't produce the chosen format, the download fails with an error instead of saving a broken file.

+Downloaded files are saved under `~/Music/Firmium/<Album Artist>/<Album>/` (the same folder used for local-library imports).
+On Windows this is `%USERPROFILE%\Music\Firmium\...`.
+Tracks already present in this folder show as downloaded in the track list, even after restarting the app.

 ## Services